About The Race

 Prizes will be awarded as follows:

-1st Mixed Team Team Prize (must have at least 2 ladies to qualify)
+The Mixed Team Prize – 1st mixed team (must have at least 2 women to qualify)

 Walking Stick winners in 2009, The Millennium Group